 The Village aims to maintain property values and promote safe, high-quality neighborhoods by enforcing the following property maintenance requirements.
-For questions, or to make a complaint, please contact the Municipal Center at 262-878-1818.
+For questions, or to make a complaint, please contact the Village Offices at (262) 878-1818.

 Village Code requires lawns to be kept below 9 inches in height.
 If grass gets above this height, the Village may have the lawn mowed and billed to the property owner.
 The property owner can also be issued a citation.
 Residents are responsible for maintaining lawns in public right-of-way areas adjacent to their property.